By James McGrath

-Many more people are losing their job due to coronavirus.
+Job losses are also much higher due to COVID.
 Weekly initial jobless claims previously peaked at 517,000 in late September 2001.
-From mid-March through May, that has averaged 4,076,000 per week and totaled over 40 million.
+From mid-March through May, that averaged 4,076,000 per week and totaled over 40 million.
 There is hope many of these jobs will come back quickly but a complete recovery will take time.

 The good news for NYC real estate is some of the city’s largest industries such as finance and technology have avoided widespread layoffs so far.

 Coronavirus has resulted in one positive for the real estate market - lower mortgage rates.
-Nationwide, 30 year fixed mortgage rates are almost 0.5% lower than they were coming into the year but this will not offset the damage to the economy.
+Nationwide, 30 year fixed mortgage rates are a full percentage point lower than they were coming into the year.

-For more information on how that works, check out our post on interest rates.
-The chart below was updated on July 9th.
+For more information, check out our post on interest rates.

 Along with fewer deals, the other known impact coronavirus is having on the NYC real estate is deals are getting more complicated.
 Pretty much every step between the accepted offer and the closing table has gotten trickier.